oxpig/MolSnapper/README.md

 # MolSnapper: Conditioning Diffusion for Structure Based Drug Design
 > This is A tool to condition diffusion model for Generating 3D Drug-Like Molecules.
+>
-> This repository is build on [MolDiff](https://proceedings.mlr.press/v202/peng23b.html) code and train model.
+> This repository is build on [MolDiff](https://proceedings.mlr.press/v202/peng23b.html) code and conditioned MolDiff trained model.

 More information can be found in our paper.